JonWil91/Lets-Hike/README.md

 ### Acknowledgements

  A big thank you to my mentor, Gerry McBride for  support and positive feedback throughout the project.
-A special thanks as well to all the amazing Code Institute online support team for their continued patience and encouragement throughout the project.
+A special thanks as well to all the Code Institute online support team for their continued patience and encouragement throughout the project.